OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * 1. Provide Proof of Consent
 * 2. contact details to communicate and manage consent once it is provided, that are proportionate to context of consent provision.

-The MINIMUM MVCR conformance requirements are intended to make a consent transaction record into a receipt, and to make this record Open so as to include people in the consent transaction.
-Open meaning that not only does the individual and organisation both have a record of the consent, the receipt can be used to communicate about the specific  consent during and after the consent has been provided.
+The MINIMUM MVCR conformance requirements are intended to make a consent transaction record into a receipt, and to provide people with this receipt as to make this record Open in both a common format and a common practice.
+Open functionally meaning that not only does the individual and organisation both have a record of the consent, the receipt can be used to communicate about the specific  consent during and after the consent has been provided.

-As a result, iterative changes or conesnt preferences can be developed and collected an managed on consent transaction or change management basis, as long as it is linked to the original consent and logged.
+As a result, iterative changes or conesnt preferences can be developed and collected an managed on consent transaction or on a consent change management basis, as long as it is linked to the original consent and logged.

-To achieve conformance the MUST,  SHOULD, and optionally extend a receipt in the MINIMUM MVCR.   be in a consent receipt to make it viable, as well as OPTIONAL fields to exend the use of the MVCR.
+To achieve conformance the MUST,  SHOULD, and OPTIONAL fields extend a receipt in the MINIMUM MVCR.

 Without providing details about what is sensitive, the consent record can be used with a very low level of liability, and MINIMUM MVCR is not meant to be used for demonstrating MVCR regulatory compliance.

 Once consent is provided and parties identified, this consent can be bound to terms of services that require access and use of that PI.
 FIELD CONFORMANCE: MINIMUM MVCR
 - MUST - PI Controller, Core Purpose, Link to PP, Proportional Contact, Date & Time, Sensitive Y/N, Sharing Y/N,  Principlal ID
-- SHOULD -
+- SHOULD - Jurisdiction, Consent Type, Collection Method, Service Name, Purpose Category, Purpose Termination, Sensitive Information y/n, 3rd Party Sharing y/n,
-- OPTIONAL -
+- OPTIONAL - PI Categories, Purpose Preference, Confidentiality Level, Sharing Purpose, Sharing Contract, Sharing, Functional Scope(s)
 - MAY -
+- MUST NOT - Sensitive Personal Information Categories

 MiNIMUM RECEIPT EXAMPLE
  A hand written consent receipt for Verbal Consent would be:
 *-On Date, Principal ID has provided verbal consent to, PI Controller, to use this PI Category, for membership, in accordance with printed privacy policy.
 All issues or questions can be addressed by calling.
 PI Controller at Ph#.  (signed: both parties)

-* For Bob's website:
+* For Bob's website: Put in examples from above
 * Additional Should Fields Are included as porportional to method of collection.

 * Provide email to Bob's website, for new account, bobs email and twitter, mon may 1 2016, Not Sensitive, NO Sharing, PI Subject ID or profile link

 ### Implementation Guidance
-(TBR)
+(TBR: INPUT from JOHN and OLiver)
 * Each purpose MUST link the service name to at least one explicit and specific purpose.
 * Each purpose SHOULD contain an external reference to an on and off preference for this purpose.
 * Each purpose MAY contain additional options.
 Some examples include a trust mark icon or link, a data retention specification, or a link to the purpose description in the policy.